ValeryFilipev/GameOfWords/README.md

 # GameOfWords
-This game had written on C# language with the so simple interface on Windows-form
+This game was written on C# language with the so simple interface on Windows-form